EckertLab/protocols/dna_concentration.md

 6. Centrifuge at 12,000 x g for 15 min.
 7. Carefully decant the supernatant without disturbing the pellet.
 8. Air-dry the pellet for 5–20 min (depending on the size of the pellet).
 Keeping the tube open in the hood is a good way to do this.
 Ethanol is bad for downstream reactions (e.g., gels, sequencing), so make sure it's all evaporated before proceeding.
-9. Redissolve the DNA in the Qiagen EB Buffer from the DNA extraction kits.
+9. Redissolve the DNA in the 50-100 ul of Qiagen EB Buffer from the DNA extraction kits.
+Initial pipetting should be at least 50 **gentle** rounds.
+See below if it doesn't dissolve.
 10. Quantitate the DNA (blanking it with the same EB Buffer) and record the results.

+##For hard to dissolve DNA

+Often the DNA will not go easily back into solution.
+Until we get a heating block back up and running, do the following:

+1. Perform another 50 rounds of **gentle** pipetting.
+2. Close the tube tightly and place it in the water bath for 15 minutes.
+3. Do another 50 rounds of **gentle** pipetting.
+4. If you still have some floating DNA pellet, perform these steps again for up to 2 hours until it all goes back into solution.